-We at Spinning Babies are committed to ensure all pregnant individuals have the opportunity to have a normal physiology birth and their right to birth with respectful care and treatment for themselves and their babies.
+We at Spinning Babies® are committed to ensuring all pregnant individuals have the opportunity to have a normal physiology birth and their right to birth with respectful care and treatment for themselves and their babies.

 Spinning Babies acknowledges that access to normal physiological birth can be blocked by oppression of non-dominant groups and by institutional and individual racism.

-Spinning Babies as an organization commits to continually engaging in examination of our own methods by inviting feedback from Communities we serve.
+Spinning Babies as an organization commits to continuously engage in the examination of our own methods by inviting feedback from Communities we serve.

 Today, maternal and infant mortality rates, especially within the United States, continue to rise.
 African American women and babies are dying at over double the rate of white women and babies.
 Native American women are enduring similar dire consequences from high mortality rates as well.
 This travesty and severe inequity is a result of both direct and indirect acts of racism.